We have addressed some of the most popular questions we receive in this section. If you have a question not addressed here, please contact us.

 Do make cats need special litter boxes after surgery?

-Male ats should use Yesterdays News, which Pets In Stitches does have available for purchase, instead of litter for three to four days after surgery.
+Male cats should use Yesterdays News, which Pets In Stitches does have available for purchase, instead of litter for two days after surgery.
 This helps prevent irritation to the surgical incisions from litter dust particles.

 What is the green mark on my pet?